FIN 211 Personal Finance 2 credits

 FIN 301 Corporate Finance I 4 credits

 This course explores the basics of financial management.
 Topics include the capital markets, the cash budget, pro forma statements, analysis of financial statements, and the time value of money Students also complete a research project.
-(Prerequisites: ACC 201)
+(Prerequisites: ACC 201 and MAT 110)

 FIN 311 Corporate Finance II 4 credits

 This course continues the examination of various corporate finance topics from Corporate Finance I. Special focus is given to long-term financing, including bonds, preferred stock, common stock and the optimal capital structure.
 Students also explore capital budgeting and the cost of capital and dividend policy.
 (Prerequisite: FIN 301)

 FIN 411 Investments and Capital Markets 4 credits

 This course explores investment decision-making in a capitalist economy.
 The operation of securities markets, business cycles and fiscal and monetary policy are analyzed.
 Various investment methodologies are discussed.
 International investing, valuation of stocks and bonds and a survey of the various types of investment assets are also included.
 Students prepare an investment portfolio as their final project.
 (Prerequisite: FIN 301)

 FIN 420 Financial Development, Fundraising, and Grant Writing 4 credits

 Students learn the theory and practice of philanthropy, fundraising and grant writing for non-profit organizations.
 This course provides hands-on instruction for identifying grant opportunities, writing proposals, and evaluating proposals for non-profits.
 Students also learn to develop budgets and manage resource acquisition through ethical fund-raising and the development of philanthropy partners.